aurorasmiles/WorldGuardDocs/source/config.rst

     interaction-whitelist,[],"A list of block types that should not be protected.
 For example, if chests were added to this list, then they would never be protected with :doc:`region protection <regions/index>`.
 This setting is useful primarily when non-vanilla functionality is present (game features added by other plugins or mods) and you don't want it blocked." emit-block-use-at-feet,[],"A list of items that, if used, will also require that the player have the permission to *theoretically* modify the block at his or her feet.
 This setting is useful primarily when there is some item from some plugin or mod that uses a projectile (that affects the world) but does not test permission with WorldGuard.
 However, this is not a proper solution because the player can still stand in an area where he or she has permission and shoot *into* the desired area." ignore-hopper-item-move-events,FALSE,"Disable protections relating to hoppers moving items to and from containers.
-This can be set to true to slightly improve performance if your server has many hoppers, but be warned that it will allow hoppers outside regions to pull items from inside regions if they are close enough to the border."
+This can be set to true to slightly improve performance if your server has many hoppers, but be warned that it will allow hoppers outside regions to pull items from inside regions if they are close enough to the border." break-hoppers-on-denied-move,TRUE,"If a hopper attempts to pull an item and is denied (as long as the previous config setting is false), WorldGuard will break the hopper block to prevent it from continuously attempting to pull items."

 .. topic:: Example: Disabling protection on workbenches